floragunncom/search-guard-helm/README.md

 ## Modify the configuration

 * The nodes are initially automatically initialized and configured
-* To change the configuration
+* To change the configuration of SG

   * Edit `sg-helm/values.yaml` and run `helm upgrade`.
+The job with SG Admin image will be restarted and new Search Guard configuraiton will be applied to the cluster.
+  Please, be aware that with disabled parameter `debug_job_mode`, the job will be removed in 5 minutes after completion.
-The pods will be reconfigured or restarted if necessary
+* To change the configuration of Kibana and Elasticsearch: pods will be reconfigured or restarted if necessary
-  * or run `helm upgrade --values` or `helm upgrade --set`.
-The pods will be reconfigured or restarted if necessary
+  * Edit `sg-helm/values.yaml` and run `helm upgrade` or run `helm upgrade --values` or `helm upgrade --set`.
+The pods will be reconfigured or restarted if necessary.
+  If you want to disable sharding during Elasticsearch cluster restart, please, use `helm upgrade --set common.disable_sharding=true`
+* To upgrade the version of Elasticseacrh, Kibana, Search Guard plugins:
+  * Edit `sg-helm/values.yaml` and run `helm upgrade` or run `helm upgrade --values` or `helm upgrade --set` with new version of the products.
+  To meet the requirements of Elasticsearch rolling upgrade procedure, please, add these parameters to the upgrade command: `helm upgrade --set common.es_upgrade_order=true --set common.disable_sharding=true`

 ## Examples